Note: (all names have been changed)

 It is December of 1999, soon before my death, and I am sitting with my roommates smoking an odd substance.
 My roommate Phil sits next to me telling me to inhale deeper.
 We have fallen for the same girl, and she sits across from us watching as I hold the smoke inside of my lungs.
 I exhale and giggle uncontrollably at the two of them.

 I went to sleep not knowing that I had already signed my own death.
 A chemical cocktail of stress and substance X were simply too much, and began eating away at my brain.
 That night stews were being brewed that would change my life forever.
 I was poisoned, and my fate was worse than death.
 My brain died that night, and became possessed by this other.

-Most call it schizophrenia.
+Most call it Madness.
 I call it my possession by Reverend Paranoia.

 Reverend Paranoia, for me, is an evil preacher who stands upon a pedestal in a church preaching lies to different parts of my brain, telling them the horrors of the world where “decent people” live.
 The different parts usually listen and marvel at the preacher’s incredible speech.
 My optic nerve can see what he preaches at times.
 My audio nerve can likewise become fully convinced of his sermon.
 Reverend Paranoia is so convincing that I can become his undying servant, and no naysayer could convince me otherwise.

 That night while I slept Reverend Paranoia whispered softly into my ear.